An incomplete history of Windhill

 Idle Moor and Windhill Crag were areas of uncultivated land while the West Wood on the northern boundary, West Royd, Wrose Brow and Appletree on the southern border were extensively wooded.
 Pasture land, probably with meadows, prevailed along the banks of the River Aire.
 Villagers would have grazed sheep, cattle and pigs on the common pastures and in the woodland.
 Crops were grown in the strip fields.
 South of Wrose, the map shows an area of open fields with their strips indicated by dotted lines; the cultivated areas on either side are described as Wrose Fields and Wrose Open Fields.
 These unenclosed arable fields would have been divided into furlongs and subdivided into strips that were worked co-operatively by the farmers.
 Significantly, the other 'Fields' in Idle are subtitled 'closes', pieces of land that were enclosed by fences or hedges.
-Much of Windhill is labelled thus, suggesting that the land there was owned and worked by individual freeholders and perhaps by copyholders.
-Most of Windhill Crag, however, was unenclosed and remained so until the Inclosure Award of 1813.
+Most of Windhill is labelled thus, suggesting that the land there was owned and worked by individual freeholders and perhaps by copyholders.
+Much of Windhill Crag, however, was unenclosed and remained so until the Inclosure Award of 1813.
 It was probably uncultivated wasteland, exploited only for quarrying wall stones and roof slates.
 Writing in 1857, William Peel portrayed the Crag before 1810 as a stony wilderness, a "waste land and covered with brambles".

 Tenants and buildings were recorded in the survey of 1584.
 The manor house or Idle Hall, situated at the northeast corner of the village was in a state of disrepair.
 The ruins stood within a fenced and walled deer park, which incorporated a lodge for the keeper of the park.
 The present place-names of Park Hill and Park Lodge derive from this medieval park.
 The inhabitants of Idle comprised 21 tenants and 14 cottagers, the majority of tenants residing in smallholdings or messuages consisting of a house, barn, and outbuildings, with a croft or parcel of land to the rear of the property.
 The cottagers lived in a cottage with a garden, and had rights of Common Land.